-Overview: Etowah is a nice little community (census designated place) in a scenic valley on the edges of the Blue Ridge Mountains and the 500,000-acre Pisgah National Forest in southwestern North Carolina.
+Set in a scenic valley, Etowah is a nice little community (census designated place) tucked next to the 500,000-acre Pisgah National Forest in the Blue Ridge Mountains of southwestern North Carolina.
 It got its name from the Native American word for a river in Georgia and dates from the late-1800s.

-Just 25 miles from trendy Asheville, Etowah has quadrupled in size during the last couple of decades.
+Just 25 miles from trendy Asheville, Etowah has grown 14% during the last decade.
 Much of this growth has come from people, including retirees, wanting to live near, but not in, Asheville.
 Etowah has no traditional town center so most merchants, including a grocery, a post office, banks, a few eateries, a pharmacy, gas stations and the like, are along or near the main throughfare, Brevard Road.
 Anything not found here is generally available in nearby Hendersonville.
 Neighborhoods, most without sidewalks, have a country quality and attractive residences on nicely-landscaped lots.
 Riverwind is a pet-friendly 55+ community with tree-lined lanes.
 The Etowah Valley Golf Club sits toward the northern end of the community.

 The Pisgah National Forest offers a bounty of hiking, camping and fishing opportunities.
 Looking Glass Falls, one of the most popular waterfalls in North Carolina, is just a 20 minute drive away.
 Mountain views are all around.

 Climate: The elevation is 2,100 feet above sea level, so summer temperatures are in the 70s and 80s, and winter temperatures are in the 20s, 30s and 40s.
 On average, the area receives 54 inches of rain and nine inches of snow each year.